MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Microsoft.Graph.Teams.md

 Update the navigation property pinnedMessages in users

 ### [Update-MgUserChatTab](Update-MgUserChatTab.md)
-Update the navigation property tabs in users
+Update the properties of the specified tab in a chat.
+\nThis can be used to configure the content of the tab.

 ### [Update-MgUserTeamwork](Update-MgUserTeamwork.md)
 Update the navigation property teamwork in users